RocketChat/docs-old/3. Installation/2. PaaS Deployments/OpenShift/README.md

-# Deployinng Rocket.Chat on OpenShift
+# Deploying Rocket.Chat on OpenShift

 This guide covers how to host Rocket.Chat on OpenShift Online Next Gen.